If you click on the title you’re interested in, you will be greeted with this page which is also known as the records page:

 If you scroll down, you can read the abstract or a short description of the article to decide if it’s relevant to you, or if you would like to download the article to read.

-You can scroll down to click "View It".
-In this case, this article is available on EBSCOhost (a database).
+You can scroll down to "View Online" to access the resource.
+In this case, this article is available on 3 different databases.
+You can access it by clicking on any of them.